biosafetylvl5/gwynu/src/consuming/a-vampires-guide-to-anemia.njk.md

 ## Introduction

+TODO: rewrite introduction to talk about how we all got here, about how blood isn't new but,,,,, then again it's new to me.

 I cook with blood.
 Why?
 Cause it's cool.
 And sometimes it tastes good; it's high in iron and fights anemia.
 Here, I've included the recipe hits (and failures!), how to get your own blood and some thoughts on the ethics of it all.
 Enjoy!

 ## Ethics of Blood Consumption